 - We may share information about your child to protect against fraud or as otherwise permitted or required by law, including to protect our legal interests.

-HOW DO WE USE THE INFORMATION WHICH WE COLLECT ABOUT YOU?
+HOW DO WE USE THE INFORMATION THAT WE COLLECT ABOUT YOU?

 WHAT INFORMATION ABOUT YOU DO WE SHARE?